phax/ph-css/README.md

 ## News and noteworthy

+* v4.2.0 - 2018-03-22
+  * Removed dependency on `java.awt.Color`
 * v4.1.5 - 2016-09-16
   * Improved media expressions (issue #30)
   * Integrated ph-csscompress-maven-plugin into this project (compatibility to 5.x)
 * v4.1.4 - Improved browser compliant parsing (issue #26)
 * v4.1.3 - Improved browser compliant parsing (issue #24)
 * v4.1.2 - Improved browser compliant parsing (issue #21)
 * v4.1.1 - Skipping style rules with invalid selectors in browser compliant mode; allowing "--" identifier prefix; improved unknown rule parsing (issues #17, #18, #19)
 * v4.1.0 - Improved calc parsing; extended support for page rules with page margin blocks
 * v4.0.1 - Added customizable newline characters
 * v4.0.0 - Updated to ph-commons 6.0.0 and added "browser compliant parsing mode"
 * v3.9.2 - Updated to ph-commons 5.7.1 and fix for some minor issues
 * v3.9.1 - Updated to ph-commons 5.6.0 and fix for some shorthand handling
 * v3.9.0 - API improvements and support for vendor specific "-calc" added
 * v3.8.2 - small bugfix release
 * v3.8.1 - improvements for expression parsing and single line comment handling
 * v3.8.0 - initial version in com.helger group and package

 #Maven usage
 Add the following to your pom.xml to use this artifact: